Honey's proactive home maintenance checklist

 Anna-Louise McDougall

-What kind of maintenance tasks should I be doing?
+What sort of maintenance tasks should you be doing?

 Every month